For Immediate Release: Aug 30, 2004

 Contact - BIS Public Affairs 202-482-2721

-The U.S. Department of Commerce today announced that New Brunswick Scientific Co., Inc., (New Brunswick Scientific) of Edison, New Jersey, agreed to pay a $51,000 civil penalty to settle charges that it exported various types of laboratory equipment and other items to India, Taiwan, and Israel in violation of the Export Administration Regulations (EAR).
+The U.S. Department of Commerce today announced that Chyron Corporation (Chyron), of Melville, New York, agreed to pay a $15,300 civil penalty to settle charges that it knowingly exported an animation system to the Indian Space Research Organization’s (ISRO) Space Applications Center in Ahmedabad, India, in violation of the Export Administration Regulations (EAR).

-Assistant Secretary for Export Enforcement Julie L. Myers commended Special Agent Scott Dunberg of BIS’s New York Field Office for his efforts in the investigation.
+Assistant Secretary Julie L. Myers commended Special Agent Charles Sheridan of BIS’s New York Field Office for his efforts in the investigation.